Things to do in Devon in August 2026

 To get the low down and buy tickets visit the Pennywell website.

-Summer of Play at National Trust properties daily until 3 September 2025
+Summer fun at National Trust properties – daily until September 2026

 The National Trust’s Summer of Play theme this year is continuing this year.